-The SSJVIC acknowledges that the Project consists of a Tulare County General Plan Amendment to adopt a Community Plan for Plainview.
-They further acknowledge that no immediate ground disturbance will take place as a result of this proposed Plan and concluded that no further cultural resource investigation is recommended at this time.
-However, prior to any future ground disturbance project activities, the SSJVIC recommends that a new record search be conducted so their Office can then make project specific recommendations for further cultural resources study, if needed.
-Once specific projects
+The SSJVIC acknowledges that the Project essentially consists of a new Community the Woodville Community.
+They further acknowledge that no immediate ground disturbance will take place as a result of this update and conclude that no further cultural resource investigation is recommended at this time.
+However, prior to any future ground disturbance project activities, the SSJVIC recommends that a new record search be conducted so their office can then make project specific recommendations for further cultural resources study, if needed.
+Once specific projects are proposed, location specific studies can be conducted to determine the appropriateness of avoiding or minimizing impacts to cultural resources as applicable.